-The City of Oakdale and the County enjoy a diverse labor pool as a result of their role as a manufacturing, service and retail center.
-The County's agriculturally dominated employment distribution affects the City of Oakdale's job market and unemployment rates.
-Because of the need to retrain workers as the economy evolves, the City of Oakdale and the County utilize a network of job training providers to ensure the maintenance of a qualified work force.
+The City of Lompoc and the County enjoy a diverse labor pool as a result of their role as a regional manufacturing, service and retail center.
+The County's agriculturally dominated employment distribution affects the City of Lompoc's job market and unemployment rates.
+Because of the need to retrain workers as the economy evolves, the City of Lompoc and the County utilize a network of job training providers to ensure the maintenance of an abundant and qualified work force.
 The County is a growing regional manufacturing center that provides ample land zoned for industrial use that is governed by an industrial development policy that promotes growth in industrial expansion and employment opportunities.
 The following table summarizes the ten largest private and public employers in the County.